Emmy-github-webdev/Emmy-github-webdev/README.md

 ![I am a full-stack software developer](https://media-exp1.licdn.com/dms/image/C4D16AQGkNuUrBBFYWQ/profile-displaybackgroundimage-shrink_200_800/0/1655469785380?e=1662595200&v=beta&t=VSynZi7RSenhS14byx4hAPQxxR1oCY0zcJpd9iC--cM)

 ### Hi there 👋, I'm Emmanuel Ogah from Nigeria.
-#### I am a full-stack software developer
+#### I am a software/DevOps Engineer

 Passionate about ideating, and producing consumer-centric as well as B2B technology and technology-enabled products from zero level.
-I am open to exploring exciting full-stack development opportunities in startups as well as companies with scale.
+I am open to exploring exciting DevOps opportunities in startups as well as companies with scale.